To validate your domain using the File DCV method, you need two items:

 However, if you place the fileauth.txt file on a page with multiple redirects, we won't be able to locate the file.
 Multiple redirects block us from locating the fileauth.txt file and validating your control over the domain.

-For example, you need a certificate for http://multiple-redirect.com, but the page redirects to https://www.multiple-redirect.com and then redirects again to https://www.single-redirect.com.
+For example, you need a certificate for http://multiple-redirect.com, but the page redirects to https://www.multiple-redirect.com, then redirects again to https://www.single-redirect.com.
 In this case, you must still place the fileauth.txt file on the http://multiple-redirect.com page.
-However, you will need to disable the second redirect (https://www.single-redirect.com) long enough for us to locate the fileauth.txt and validate your control over http://multiple-redirect.com.
+However, you need to disable the second redirect (https://www.single-redirect.com) long enough for us to locate the fileauth.txt and validate your control over http://multiple-redirect.com.